CCOMJHC/WIBL/UploadServer/README.md

               QjFFdVhYdS9FY3h
 ```

-Finally, you can do a basic test of the upload-server by hitting the `/checkin` endpoint using `curl`:
+Next, you can do a basic test of the upload-server by using the `/checkin` endpoint using `curl`:
 ```shell
 $ curl -v \
         -u F94E871E-8A66-4614-9E10-628FFC49540A:CC0E1FE1-46CA-4768-93A7-2252BF748118 \